XcalableMP/manual/en/gmove.rst

    !$xmp end task

 In this example, the task directive divides the node set of 4 nodes into two nodes, the first half and the second half.
-In gmove directive which is in mode, it executes Get communication from array of second half node to array of first half node.
+In gmove directive which is in mode, it executes get communication from array of second half node to array of first half node.

 .. image:: ../img/gmove/gmove_in.png